What is Captioned Telephone Service?

-When someone with hearing loss picks up a captioned telephone (or uses a mobile app offered by an official IP CTS provider) to make a call, the call is automatically routed through a call center.
+When someone with hearing loss picks up a captioned telephone (or uses a mobile app offered by an IP CTS provider) to make a call, the call is automatically routed through a call center.
 Once the call is received in the call center, there are two different methods through which the other person’s speech is captioned for the IP CTS user: either through a combination of advanced automatic speech recognition (ASR) technology and a skilled transcriber, or by ASR technology only.
-Once a call is captioned at the call center, the text is sent back to the person’s phone or app in real-time.
-This service enables Americans with hearing loss to use residual hearing to easily engage in conversations and ensures they understand what the other party is saying.
+Once a call is captioned at the call center, the text is sent back to the IP CTS user’s phone or app in real-time.
+This service enables Americans with hearing loss to engage in telephone conversations and ensures they understand what the other party is saying.

 How is Captioned Telephone Service funded?

-Captioned telephone service is funded by a small charge on consumer phone bills and is available at no extra cost to Americans with hearing loss.
+Captioned telephone service is funded by a small charge on American consumer phone bills and is available at no extra cost to Americans with hearing loss.

 Currently, nearly 500,000 Americans with hearing loss use captioned telephone services.
-While seniors account for the majority of users, younger Americans with hearing loss also benefit from the services.
+While seniors account for the majority of users, younger Americans with hearing loss also benefit from the service.
 In fact, many captioned telephone users are veterans, among whom hearing loss is now the second most prevalent service-connected disability.